merin86/husman-moderna/README.md

 ### Target Audience

-Text
+Users who want to book a table at a restaurant that serves Swedish home cooking.

 ### User Stories

 #### A. First Time Visitor Goals

-        1. As a first time visitor,
+        1. As a first time visitor, I want to easily        understand the main purpose of the website so that I can learn what the site offers without unnecessary navigation.

-        2. As a first-time visitor,
+        2. As a first-time visitor, I want to be able to effortlessly navigate the menu to quickly decide what interests me.

-        3. As a first-time visitor,
+        3. As a first-time visitor, I want to see reviews from other customers to estimate the quality of the restaurant.

 #### B. Returning Visitor Goals

-        1. As a Returning Visitor,
+        1. As a Returning Visitor, I want to quickly make a reservation without having to re-enter my details every time, using an account-based system for convenience.

-        2. As a Returning Visitor,
+        2. As a Returning Visitor, I want to leave reviews and share my experiences at the restaurant.

 #### C. Frequent User Goals
-        1. As a Frequent User,
+        1. As a Frequent User, I want to manage my reservations and possibly modify upcoming reservations without hassle.

+        2. As a Frequent User, I want to be able to update or delete my old reviews easily.

 ## Features